Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Numerical Experiments

-In Figure \ref{fig:Result_Ple0}, we present the results of the Sedov-Taylor tests at $t=0.05$ with SSPH, SSPH with ArtCond, DISPH, and SPH GDF, from the first column to the fourth column.
-The results of $\alpha_{AV}=2$ are shown because in Table \ref{table:pse_table}, the maximum value of the density and pressure between GDISPH Case 1 and DISPH with $\alpha_{AV}=2.0$ is close to each other.
-All of the schemes in the figure have the velocity oscillation both behind the shock and in the low-density region, and the pressure oscillation in the low-density region.
+In Figure \ref{fig:Result_Ple0}, we present the results of the Sedov-Taylor tests at $t=0.05$ with SSPH, SSPH with ArtCond, DISPH, and SPH GDF, from the first column to the fourth column. \textcolor{black}{$\alpha_{AV}=2$ is chosen because in Figure \ref{fig:Problem_DISPH_Ple}, $\alpha_{AV}=2$ is the minimum value that successfully suppress the scattering behind the shock to some extent.} All of the schemes in the figure have the velocity oscillation both behind the shock and in the low-density region, and the pressure oscillation in the low-density region.
 Especially, SPH GDF causes the large oscillation and the peak position around the shock front deviated from the analytical solution.
 SSPH, SSPH with ArtCond, and DISPH has a slight error in the density profile behind the shock front.
 SSPH and SSPH with ArtCond have a huge pressure error around the low-density region compared to DISPH.
 In SSPH with ArtCond, the velocity and internal energy around the centre are underestimated from the analytical solution.

 Figure \ref{fig:Result_Ple1} shows the results with GDISPH Case 1, GDISPH Case 2, GDISPH Case 3, GSPH Case 3, and GSPH Case 3-2.
 The results of GDISPH Case 1 and GDISPH Case 2 are generally consistent with the analytical solution, without any arbitrary parameters for the shock, while GDISPH Case 3 cannot reproduce the analytical solution, causing some noisy behaviour.
 GSPH Case 3 effectively mitigates the oscillation of both velocity and pressure, both behind the shock front and in the low-density region, and a slight error in the density behind the shock does not occur, unlike SSPH or DISPH.
 However, GSPH Case 3 still has a considerable pressure difference in the \textcolor{black}{low-density} region and a slight error in the velocity in the \textcolor{black}{low-density} region.
 While GSPH Case 3-2 has the closest maximum value of density and pressure around the tip of the shock front, its velocity around the tip has huge error compared to the others and has huge noise in the low-density regions.
 Our schemes: GDISPH Case 1 and GDISPH Case 2 also suppress the oscillation of pressure, both behind the shock and in the low-density regions, as well as the oscillation of velocity behind the shock.
 Judging the strength of effective viscosity by the maximum value of the density around the tip of the shock wave, the strength of GDISPH and DISPH with $\alpha_{AV}=2$ is almost the same.
 Since GDISPH can suppress the oscillation but DISPH, we can conclude that the schemes with the Riemann solver can add effective viscosity in shock regions better than DISPH with Monaghan's viscosity.
 We note that GDISPH Case 1 and GDISPH Case 2 still have a bit of poor performance in the pressure around the low-density region.
 The poor performances are similar to DISPH \textcolor{black}{with $\alpha_{AV}$ above 1.5}, but are better than SSPH and GSPH.
 Also, both GDISPH Case 1 and GDISPH Case 2 have noise in the internal energy and the velocity in the low-density region.